 Anna Karenina Reading Group

-Join us for the fifth in our series of eight monthly meetings of the Anna Karenina Reading Group.
-Even if you haven’t attended the discussion before, it’s not too late to join.
-Stop by the library to let us know you’ll be coming and to pick up a copy of the novel, then come to the meeting of the group on March 8.
+This will be the seventh in our series of eight monthly meetings of the Anna Karenina Reading Group.
+Even if you haven’t attended the discussion before, you are welcome to join in.
+Stop by the library to pick up a copy of the novel.
 The discussion is led by retired college literature teacher and librarian Keith Stavely.